 When the 360° Tour resumed in August 2010, one old MacPhisto song was switched for another in the encore, with Ultra Violet (Light My Way) replaced by Hold Me Thrill Me Kiss Me Kill Me on most nights – a further treat for fans who missed out on the '90s tours!
 The PopMart visuals were sadly absent, but a few distinct hints of MacPhisto were evident here and there.
 Bono sometimes gave a short cough before speaking with an English accent: in Helsinki he says "Why thank you!" during the intro and "Showtime!" at the end; in Edmonton he says "Good evening, how are you?" during the intro; in Cape Town he says "Oh yeah..." at the start of the bridge; and in San Sebastian he laughs like MacPhisto just before starting to sing.
 He often threw himself into the role of Batman villain, cackling and coughing while he swung on the microphone during the outro (see Athens and Perth for examples).
 He comes on laughing evilly in Miami, and sings a snippet of the U2 song Miami in MacPhisto's voice while swinging at the end.
 Some performances, such as those in Horsens, would end with a theatrical bow or perhaps a tired old pop star's hobble.
 On the last night in São Paulo, he changed the lyric to "In the headlights of a crashed car, you're a star".

 For the 2010-11 legs of the tour, Bono also brought back his leather-clad Fly look; he would prance about the walkway during Return Of The Stingray Guitar, striking rock star poses and doing a version of his old Zoo Station sideways dance.
 His gold-suited alter-ego failed to make a similar comeback, but the Athens show on 3rd September 2010 provided an intriguing glimpse of a Fly/MacPhisto hybrid – or maybe the transitional stage between the two characters! – when Bono once again borrowed a pair of horns from the crowd.
 He posed in them at the end of Vertigo (video here and here), and kept them on for nearly 3 minutes while performing the first part of I'll Go Crazy If I Don't Go Crazy Tonight.
 His moves during the "Everybody needs to cry..." verse were not unlike MacPhisto's, and were immediately followed by another of his pointed coughs and a smirk.
 He finally removed the light-up horns after the chorus, even giving them a kiss before returning them to their owner.
 There are photos by Matthias Muehlbradt here, here and here, and photos by solon99 here, here and here!
+This was not the last time Bono would put on a fan's horns; it happened again at the Cape Town show on 18th February 2011, making it three years in a row that his inner devil had briefly manifested.
+A photo by Steve Cook can be seen here; if you were at the show or have seen a video of it, please let me know which song they were playing at the time.

 Like the Vertigo Tour before it, the last few months of the 360° Tour became increasingly ZooTV flavoured.
 The title track of Zooropa made a triumphant live return, with Bono rolling the R's in "Zoorrropa!" just like MacPhisto used to do.
 And U2 headlined Glastonbury Festival on 24th June 2011, with the opening act of their set described by Willie Williams as "restaging ZooTV in a farmer's field" – the first few songs of the '93 setlist (minus Zoo Station), complete with the original video sequences.
 Needless to say, it was awesome.